 In this release of moodle “orphaned activities (or resources) have been replaced with “Stealth Mode”.
 “Stealth Mode” allows course editors or teachers to make hidden activities (or resources) “Available” or “Unavailable” to students.

-- The option to make an activity (or resource) “Available” or “Unavailable” only appears once the user has changed its status to “Hidden” (or the section / topic where the activity or resource is located)
+- The option to make an activity (or resource) “Available” or “Unavailable” only appears once the user with editing permissions has changed its status to “Hidden” (or hide the section/topic where the activity or resource is located)

 - Once an activity (or resource) is set to “Available”.
 Students will be not able to see that on course page, but will be able to access that using the embedded URL (e.g. in discussion forums etc.)